 Housing Partnership (HP) was formed in 1986 after a Palm Beach County Affordable Housing Task Force recommended that the county form a public-private partnership to address the need for affordable housing in the county.
 William Finley, Chair of the Task Force, took the initiative to form HP and was instrumental in hiring its first CEO, George Steele.
 Steele and Finley successfully secured funding for the first several years of operation, which consisted primarily of grants from the county and the John D. and Catherine T. MacArthur Foundation.
-The organization’s focus for the first five years was on public policy work and first time homeownership for low and moderate income families, including housing production.
+The organization’s focus for the first five years was on public policy work and first-time homeownership for low and moderate income families, including housing production.

 During the early 1990s a new CEO, John Corbett, developed a strategic vision to expand into other housing activities, most specifically multi-family rental apartments and housing for special needs.
 Through owning and managing apartments, HP began to recognize the need to provide other support services to families residing in those communities.
 Our growing experience in housing production and neighborhood revitalization was also teaching a similar lesson.
 The staff and board embraced the concept that the condition of the real estate in our neighborhoods was a reflection of the social and economic condition of the families living in the homes.

-Our experience of working directly with children in their schools and families in their communities taught the organization a lot about neighborhood and community impact.
-HP began to see children in the context of their families and families in the context of their neighborhoods.
-This knowledge prepared HP to expand its community development efforts by operating community centers on the grounds of elementary schools in disenfranchised neighborhoods.
+In 1996 Housing Partnership was honored to be named a chartered affiliate of the national NeighborWorks America, created and funded by the U.S. Congress to promote neighborhood revitalization and affordable housing.
+HP expanded community development efforts by operating community centers on the grounds of elementary schools in disenfranchised neighborhoods.
 This concept originated in New York and was brought to the county by the Children’s Services Council in 2002.
 Housing Partnership currently operates six of ten BRIDGES Centers in Palm Beach County and is viewed as a leader in this arena.

-Upon planning his retirement as CEO, Corbett recommended to the Board of Directors that he be succeeded in 2007 by Patrick McNamara, a member of the organization since 1999.
-McNamara currently heads a gifted and passionate senior leadership team, serving Community Partners and the children, families, and communities of South Florida faithfully for ten successful years until accepting his current role as CEO of Palm Healthcare Foundation.
+Upon planning his retirement as CEO, Corbett recommended to the board of directors that he be succeeded in 2007 by Patrick McNamara, a member of the organization since 1999.
+Later rebranded "Community Partners," McNamara led the organization's gifted senior leadership team in serving the children, families, and communities of South Florida faithfully for ten successful years until accepting his current role as CEO of Palm Healthcare Foundation.